BLANK-Zora/LOLCODE/README.md

 • About IT & How to use

-There is one one main file - main.lol there is one backup file in TXT file - backup.txt
+There is one one main file - main.lol -
+There is one backup file in TXT file - backup.txt -
 USE https://repl.it/~ for running the code

 • About CODE